agustinbarriosuptp/Group-A1-Final-Project/README.md

 - **Control Algorithms:** Explanation of algorithms such as inverse kinematics for movement precision, PID for stability, and object detection.

 **Setup & Execution:**
-- **Installation:** Steps for installing SPEL, necessary software, and dependencies.
 - **Running the Code:** Instructions to execute the main program controlling the robotic arm.
 - **Testing:** Any available testing routines or simulators used to verify the arm’s movements and performance.